D

 disapprobation (noun)

 Strong disapproval, typically on moral grounds.
-(OD)
+(NOA)

 See: approbation